Table of Contents

 9. Wesak Day

-Wesak Day, celebrated by Buddhists, is a joyous occasion that commemorates the birth, enlightenment, and passing away of Gautama Buddha.
+Wesak Day, celebrated by Buddhists, is an occasion that commemorates the birth, enlightenment, and passing away of Gautama Buddha.

 On the day of the celebration, Buddhists gather at temples before dawn for the ceremonial raising of the Buddhist flag and the chanting of sutras.
-Offerings of flowers, incense, and candles are made at the feet of Buddha statues as a symbol of reverence and gratitude.
+Offerings of flowers, incense, and candles are made at the feet of Buddha statues.

 One of the most symbolic rituals of Wesak Day is the ceremonial bathing of the Buddha statue.
 Devotees pour scented water over the shoulders of Buddha statues to purify the mind and symbolize the washing away of past sins and impurities.